rromanotero/minios/README.md

 # Can a microcontroller be used to teach Operating Systems?

 Yes (arguably).
-For three years we offered OS Labs for Computer Science students at the University of Northern BC.
-If you're really interested read [Chapter 3 (Rationale)](http://embedntks.com/wp-content/uploads/2016/08/MiniOS-Thesis.pdf).
+For three years we offered OS Labs for Computer Science students at the University of Northern BC (more details in the arXiv paper, see below).

 # MiniOS Apps